Konfekt/vim-zeal/README.md

 augroup END
 ```

+If you prefer to stay in Vim for reading DevDocs, install @girishji 's [devdocs.vim](https://github.com/girishji/devdocs.vim) instead and replace above `:DD` by `:DevdocsFind`.

 ---

 To look up the current keyword in many configuration files in the terminal as well, have a look at [vim-keyword-lookup](https://github.com/Konfekt/vim-keyword-lookup).